 MITE3 Cybersecurity will only collect, use or otherwise process personal data if the processing falls within the scope of a legitimate interest.
 Below are the paragraphs of Article 2 that are processed on the basis of legitimate interest.

-- 7. Fraud, infringement or other inadmissible behavior of customers
+- 7. Fraud, abuse, infringement or other inadmissible behavior of customers

 - 9. Cloudservice CredSieve™